lexibank/tlopo/out/vol3/chapter9.md

 The starch source in a _Metroxylon sagu_ palm is the pith within its trunk.
 The palm only flowers and fruits once, and large stocks of carbohydrate are accumulated in the trunk in preparation for this event, after which the palm dies.
 This reserve of starch reaches its maximum just before flowering, when sago-eaters fell the palm and harvest its starch.

 Sago palms are species of the genus _Metroxylon_.
 They grow in fresh-water swamps and wetlands, but not on permanently flooded sites.
 The species which produces most food starch, _Metroxylon sagu_, reaches 15 m in height and has a bole diameter without leaf sheaths of 35-60 em.
 Each palm is produced from a root stock which gives out several shoots, with the result that sago stands are naturally very dense.
-Other species vary in height, some smaller, some larger, the very largest, M. amicarum, growing to 33m.
+Other species vary in height, some smaller, some larger, the very largest, _Metroxylon amicarum_, growing to 33m.

 There are a number of different species of _Metroxylon_ found in the Oceanic-speaking region.
 Those upon which the literature ([Barrau 1955](../sources/Barrau1955):45--46, 1962: 140--143, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 34--35, [McClatchey et al. 2006b](../sources/McClatcheyetal2006b)) appears to agree are: [^26]

 _Metroxylon sagu_
 :   New Guinea, Bismarcks, Bougainville, Choiseul, New Georgia[^27]

-_M. bougainvillense_
+_Metroxylon bougainvillense_
 :   New Guinea, Bismarcks, Bougainville, Choiseul, New Georgia[^28]

 _M. solomonense_